SAP/fosstars-rating-core/README.md

 ## Open-source security rating calculator

-There is a command line tool which takes a URL to a project on GitHub, fetches data about it, and calculates a security rating.
+The project offers a command line tool that takes a URL to a project on GitHub, gathers data about it, and calculates a security rating.

 The tool can be run with a command like the following:

 ```
-java -jar target/fosstars-github-rating-calc.jar --token ${TOKEN} --url https://github.com/apache/poi --no-questions
+java -jar target/fosstars-github-rating-calc.jar --token ${TOKEN} --url https://github.com/apache/beam --no-questions
 ```

 The `TOKEN` variable contains a token for accessing the GitHub API.